 2. Interoperability and Integration

 Transferring data between smart devices and systems that healthcare providers use is not as simple as we wish it to be.
-However, it’s crucial to achieve seamless data exchange as without it, all the benefits of wearable technology can go unnoticed.
+However, it’s crucial to achieve seamless data exchange, as without it, all the pros of wearable technology can go unnoticed.
 If wearables fail to integrate nicely with other devices or healthcare systems, the valuable information they collect may become unusable for providers.

 3. Data Accuracy